Uyghurs: Qing rule

 In the 17th century, the Buddhist Dzungar Khanate grew in power in Dzungaria.
 The Dzungar conquest of Altishahr ended the last independent Chagatai Khanate, the Yarkent Khanate, after the Aqtaghlik Afaq Khoja sought aid from the 5th Dalai Lama and his Dzungar Buddhist followers to help him in his struggle against the Qarataghlik Khojas.
 The Aqtaghlik Khojas in the Tarim Basin then became vassals to the Dzungars.

 The expansion of the Dzungars into Khalkha Mongol territory in Mongolia brought them into direct conflict with Qing China in the late 17th century, and in the process also brought Chinese presence back into the region a thousand years after Tang China lost control of the Western Regions.

 The Dzungar–Qing War lasted a decade.
-During the Dzungar conflict, two Aqtaghlik brothers, the so-called "Younger Khoja" (霍集佔), also known as Khwāja-i Jahān, and his sibling, the Elder Khoja (波羅尼都), also known as Burhān al-Dīn, after being appointed as vassals in the Tarim Basin by the Dzungars, first joined the Qing and rebelled against Dzungar rule until the final Qing victory over the Dzungars, then they rebelled against the Qing, an action which prompted the invasion and conquest of the Tarim Basin by the Qing in 1759.
+During the Dzungar conflict, two Aqtaghlik brothers, the so-called "Younger Khoja" (霍集佔), also known as Khwāja-i Jahān, and his sibling, the Elder Khoja (波羅尼都), also known as Burhān al-Dīn, after being appointed as vassals in the Tarim Basin by the Dzungars, first joined the Qing and rebelled against Dzungar rule until the final Qing victory over the Dzungars, then they rebelled against the Qing in the Revolt of the Altishahr Khojas (1757–1759), an action which prompted the invasion and conquest of the Tarim Basin by the Qing in 1759.
 The Uyghurs of Turfan and Hami such as Emin Khoja were allies of the Qing in this conflict, and these Uyghurs also helped the Qing rule the Altishahr Uyghurs in the Tarim Basin.